Categories

 Medicare A & B Part D Prescription Drug

-Changes to the NY Medicare Savings Program in 2025
+Changes to the NY Medicare Savings Program in 2026

-New 2025 New York Monthly Income Limits (*)
+2026 New York Monthly Income Limits (*)

 Program Individual Couple

-QI (i) Up to $2,426 Up to $3,279
+QI Up to $2,494 Up to $3,375

-QMB (ii) Up to $1,800 Up to $2,433
+QMB Up to $1,856 Up to $2,509

 (*) Eligibility is based on your income after subtracting for eligible health insurance premium deductions such as i) Medicare Supplement, ii) Part D drug plan, iii) dental, iv) vision, and iv) long term care premiums.
+The Part B premium ($202.90) or any IRMAA surcharges deducted from your Social Security award cannot be used to lower your income.

-• (QI) Once enrolled as a Qualified Individual with individual monthly income at or below $2,426 you will no longer have the Medicare Part B premium deducted from your Social Security check.
+• (QI) Once enrolled as a Qualified Individual with individual monthly income at or below $2,474 you will no longer have the Medicare Part B premium deducted from your Social Security check.
 And you may receive up to three months of retroactive reimbursement for Part B premiums paid before your MSP effective date and within the same year of the effective date.

-• (QMB) If your individual monthly income is at or below $1,800 you would be enrolled in the Qualified Medicare Beneficiary Program and, like QI, will no longer have the Medicare Part B premium deducted from your Social Security check.
+• (QMB) If your individual monthly income is at or below $1,856 you would be enrolled in the Qualified Medicare Beneficiary Program and, like QI, will no longer have the Medicare Part B premium deducted from your Social Security check.

 • This program also pays for Medicare Parts A and B deductible and cost sharing however no retroactive Part B reimbursements are available to QMB enrollees.

 Your local agent can help you with the request.
 Start by downloading the form below.
 Then, along with a copy of your Medicare ID card, we’ll need documents to confirm your date of birth, residency and income.
-If you are paying another health insurance premium, such as i) Medicare Supplement, ii) Part D drug plan, iii) dental, iv) vision, and iv) long term care premiums, we’ll need some proof of that expense.
+If you are paying another health insurance premium, such as i) Medicare Supplement, ii) Part D drug plan, iii) dental, iv) vision, and iv) long term care premiums, you will need to provide some proof of that expense.
 Your local agent will work with you in getting this to your county’s Department of Social Services and follow up with you during the approval process which can takes up to 45 days.

 Contact Us